We see squirrels sitting on trees, raiding the bird feeders and gardens, and digging up holes to store nuts for the winter.

 As the name suggests, ground squirrels live on the ground and in burrows.
 During warmer seasons, the ground squirrel uses the burrow as a shade to regulate its temperature.
 During the winter seasons, the ground squirrels hibernate deep underneath the burrows.
 They sometimes hibernate together with several other ground squirrels.
 Typically, the ground squirrel hibernates for around 5 to 8 months.

 Unlike ground squirrels, gray squirrels take a winter rest.
 They build their nests in trees to protect themselves from harsh weather elements.
 They store food in large quantities during the summer and come back to collect their food supplies during the winter.
-During the winter, gray squirrels spend their time sleeping for long periods.
+During the winter, they spend their time sleeping for long periods.
 They may even sleep for as long as a few days.

-Just like gray squirrels, red squirrels go around making nests and storing food for the winter.
-Red squirrels prefer to nest in thick evergreen trees, using tree cavities for more protection.
+Red squirrels make nests and store food for the winter and prefer to nest in thick evergreen trees, using tree cavities for more protection.
+They sleep for long periods during winter.

 These squirrels have long and slender limbs, large eyes, and a long and bushy tail that could be cylindrical or flattened.
 Unlike other squirrels, flying squirrels spend their winter nesting in groups.
 By doing this, they can lower their metabolic rates to conserve energy.
 However, food consumption increases when they nest in groups.
 You may see some squirrel activity for short periods during the winter nights.